 “Sidney Turner, my good friend, and an excellent transaction attorney, wrote this insightful blog about operating agreements for LLC, and I wanted to share it with my readers.”
 Chris Curtin

 Business partners forming an LLC must carefully consider the immediate and future capital needs of the venture.
 They must include in the operating agreement a provision that meets those needs.
-The provision also should spell out the consequences when a member fails to contribute his or her share, such as dilution or even forfeiture of membership interest.
+The provision also should spell out the consequences when a member fails to contribute his or her shares.
+This includes such as dilution or even forfeiture of membership interest.
 The provision also can be made for member loans to the LLC in place of capital contributions.

-Under no circumstances should the parties sign an operating agreement such as the one in Duff with missing entries for the capital contributions.
+Under no circumstances should the parties sign an operating agreement.
+Such as the one in Duff with missing entries for the capital contributions.